 Of course, the information that a narrator must not withhold doesn’t have to be as extreme as having blood on their hands.
 It could be something more mundane…

-- Like the fact that they are in financial trouble, or
+- Like the fact that they are in financial trouble.

-- That they suspect their partner of being involved in an affair.
+- Or that they suspect their partner of being involved in an affair.

-But whatever information they have, large or small, it is their duty as a first person narrator to play fair and not withhold it from the reader just so that they can spring a surprise on them later.
+But whatever information they have, large or small, it is their duty as a first person narrator to play fair.
+They should never withhold it from the reader just so that they can spring a surprise on them later.

 But what if you don’t want to do this?